(Updated Oct. 12, 2015): These articles were in now-defunct online science magazines.

 Spring 2012 is just around the corner.
 Nothing says “Springtime!” like leaping ahead for Daylight Savings Time and, of course, a promotional blog about some of my previously-published insect articles.
-Don’t just take my word for it; I’ve noticed a trend in my Suite 101 statistics.
-Insects are trending there.

 In case you really want to see a full paragraph explaining why I publicize old but timely articles, please see my writing tip at the end of “Spring Collection of Bug Articles for 2012“.